Tresol/MailEditor/README.en.md

 [Tresol](http://github.com/Tresol) is the main contributer of the project, and my email is [tresol@163.com](tresol@163.com).

 The English translation is only for reference, and only Chinese version of the file takes effect.
+[Chinese Version 中文文本](https://github.com/Tresol/MailEditor/blob/main/README.md)

 ### Introduction to the latest update(1.0.1)